Fire in the Hole (Justified): Plot

-Raylan meets with Boyd at his church, where he deduces that Boyd targeted the church for distributing marijuana.
-He then has Boyd show up the next day at the station for a suspect line-up.
-However, the church's pastor, Israel Fandi (Doug E. Doug) does not identify Boyd and they are forced to release him.
-Boyd then tells Raylan that he knows about the Miami shooting and gives him a similar ultimatum: Raylan must leave Harlan County or Boyd will kill him.
-That night, Boyd unexpectedly shows up at Ava's house and she calls Raylan.
-Raylan drives there but his team is caught up in a gunfight with Boyd's men and he leaves.
-He then catches Derek "Devil" Lennox (Kevin Rankin) and Dewey following him and handcuffs them in their car before arriving at Ava's house.
+Raylan meets with Boyd at his church, where he deduces that Boyd is not actually a white supremacist, but rather using their forces as distraction for his own bank-robbing spree; Boyd targeted the "church" (a front for distributing marijuana) after being paid to do so by a rival gang.
+Raylan has Boyd show up the next day at the station for a suspect line-up.
+However, the church's pastor, marijuana kingpin Israel Fandi (Doug E. Doug) does not identify Boyd and he has to be released.
+Boyd tells Raylan that he knows about the Miami shooting and gives him a similar ultimatum: Raylan must leave Harlan County or Boyd will kill him.
+That night, Ava calls Raylan when Boyd unexpectedly shows up at her house.
+Raylan drives there but his team is caught in a gunfight with Boyd's men.
+He then catches Dewey and Derek "Devil" Lennox (Kevin Rankin) following him; he handcuffs them in their car before reaching Ava's house.

-At Ava's house, Raylan meets with Boyd for dinner where Boyd expresses his intention to kill Raylan in the same way he killed Tommy Bucks in Miami.
-However, Ava arrives with a shotgun aiming at Boyd, prompting him to reach for his gun.
-Raylan then shoots Boyd in the chest, seriously wounding him and is taken to the hospital.
-That night, Raylan visits his ex-wife Winona Hawkins (Natalie Zea), scaring her husband Gary.
-He discusses his association with Tommy Bucks and his ultimatum.
-He then ponders if he would've killed Bucks had he not drawn the gun first.
+At Ava's house, over dinner, Boyd expresses his intent to kill Raylan in the same way he killed Tommy Bucks.
+However, Ava arrives with a shotgun aimed at Boyd, prompting him to reach for his gun.
+Raylan then shoots Boyd in the chest, seriously wounding him and putting him in the hospital.
+That night, Raylan visits the home of his ex-wife Winona Hawkins (Natalie Zea), scaring her new husband, Gary.
+He talks to Winona about the shooting of Tommy Bucks, pondering if he would've killed Bucks had he not drawn the gun first.
 Winona then remarks that Raylan is the angriest man she ever met.